 Your next exercise in dog crate training involves closing the door for a few seconds while your Cocker is inside.

-Scatter several small treats into the crate, preferably at the back, and give your pet the command to go inside.
+Scatter several small treats or a favourite toy into the crate, preferably at the back, and give your pet the command to go inside.

 As he does so, close the door behind him.